rcjorgensen/mmm/README.md

 # Roadmap

-- Add more recipes
+- [ ] Add more recipes
-- Prioritize recipes with perishable ingredients in inventory
+- [ ] Prioritize recipes with perishable ingredients in inventory
-- List ingredients with recipes where they are used and order by most used
+- [ ] List ingredients with recipes where they are used and order by most used
-- Serialize to markdown
+- [ ] Serialize to markdown
-- Output a report in markdown
+- [ ] Output a report in markdown
-- :checkmark: Improve serializer multiline support for tables
+- [X] Improve serializer multiline support for tables